cameronhurd/churds-cafe/README.md

 # How to deploy
 * Clone the repository using git (example: git clone https://github.com/cameronhurd/churds-cafe.git)
 * Run the spring boot application.
-There are a few possible ways to do this:
+A couple ways to do this:
   * Import the module into an IDE as a maven project and run the main class ChurdsCafeWebApplication (spring boot application)
   * Use maven: mvn spring-boot:run